-In discharging my Program responsibilities at the Healthcare Facility, I, the undersigned, agree as follows:

-- 1. To abide by the Policies, Procedures, By-Laws, Rules and Regulations of the Facility and Medical Staff and that I will not disrupt, interfere with or adversely affect the operation and services of the Facility. - 2.
-To comply with all applicable federal, state and local statues and all regulations and guidelines of applicable accrediting bodies in connection with the performance of Program activities: - 3.
-To comply with my responsibility under applicable Federal law and this Agreement to keep confidential any information regarding Facility patients, as well as all confidential information of the Facility.
-The undersigned agrees, under penalty of law, not to reveal to any person or persons except authorized clinical staff and associated personnel any specific information regarding any patient and further agrees not to reveal to any third party any confidential information of the Facility, except as required by law or as authorized by the Facility: - 4.
-To obtain prior written approval from the Facility and School before publishing any materials relating to the Program: - 5.
-To be certified in Cardio-Pulmonary Resuscitation (CPR) and provide the Facility with evidence of same if in clinical area: - 6.
-To obtain/maintain medical insurance while in the nursing program. - 7.
-That for and in consideration of the benefits provided me in the Agreement in the form of experience in evaluation and treatment of patients of the Facility, I and my heirs, successors and/or assigns do hereby covenant and agree to assume all risks of, and be solely responsible for, any injury or loss sustained by me while participating in Program operated by School at the Facility unless such injury or loss arises solely out of the Facility's gross negligence or willful misconduct. - 8.
-That I am to be treated as a trainee who has no expectation of receiving compensation or future employment from the Facility or School.
+Printe d Student Name In dis scharging my Program responsibilities at the Healthcare Facility, I, th ne undersigned, agree as follows: 1.
+To abide by the Policies, Procedures, By-Laws, Rules and Regulat that I will not disrupt, interfere with or adversely affect the operation 2.
+To comply with all applicable federal, state and local statues and all accrediting bodies in connection with the performance of Program 3.
+To comply with my responsibility under applicable Federal law and information regarding Facility patients, as well as all confidential infagrees, under penalty of law, not to reveal to any person or person associated personnel any specific information regarding any patienthird party any confidential information of the Facility, except as recallity: formation of the Facility.
+The undersigned is except authorized clinical staff and interest and further agrees not to reveal to any 4.
+To obtain prior written approval from the Facility and School before Program: publishing any materials relating to the 5.
+To be certified in Cardio-Pulmonary Resuscitation (CPR) and proviculinical area: de the Facility with evidence of same if in 6.
+To obtain/maintain medical insurance while in the nursing program 7.
+That for and in consideration of the benefits provided me in the Agreement in the form of experience in evaluation and treatment of patients of the Facility, I and my heirs, successors and/or assigns do hereby covenant and agree to assume all risks of, and be solely responsible for, any injury or loss sustained by me while participating in Program operated by School at the Facility unless such injury or loss arises solely out of the Facility's gross negligence or willful misconduct.
+8. That I am to be treated as a trainee who has no expectation of receifrom the Facility or School. eiving compensation or future employment Stud dent Signature Date Stud dent Printed Name Student W#